Institutional OA memberships with publishers

 To find out who the publisher of your chosen journal is, enter the journal title at http://www.sherpa.ac.uk/romeo/ (Sherpa/Romeo is a database of publishers’ open access policies).

 The memberships operate in various ways depending on publisher models, but in most cases give authors a discount on standard Article Processing Charges (APCs).

 [Note: ‘Hybrid’ refers to publishers that make OA content available in subscription journals]

 'Author Choice' options: APC discounts available for 1) authors with ACS membership and 2) when selecting St Andrews affiliation - ensure both are selected.
 (No central funds currently available to cover resulting fees.)

 Instructions: Authors are advised to join ACS to gain substantial discount.
 In most cases authors should select immediate Open Access with CC-BY licence.
 Contact email@example.com for advice on completing the 'RightsLink' forms.

 Standard APCs range from £795 - £1475 (discounted via membership)

 Prepay Membership: APCs paid in full for RCUK or Wellcome Trust funded research papers.
 Where researchers can claim from a grant (eg EU Horizon2020) we will pay the APC from our membership, and then reclaim the costs.
 The Library may also support the cost of publishing in BMC journals for non-funded authors.
 To be eligible you must be the corresponding author and affiliated with St Andrews.

 Instructions: As an author, enter University of St Andrews as your affiliation when submitting to a BMC journal.
 The Library will receive notification so that payments are authorised from our account.
-You will find full instructions on submitting your manuscript online at BioMed Central.
+You will find full details of our Prepay membership and advice on submitting your manuscript at BioMed Central.

 ‘Hybrid’ publisher: Includes all IoP subscription journals